timkeller15/Feshbach-Engine/README.md

+# Feshbach-Engine

-This folder contains a modified barebone version of the GPU accelerated Gross-Pitaevskii equation solver GPUE (https://gpue-group.github.io/) as well as the Matlab scripts and resulting data used to create the figures in the publication
+This folder contains a modified barebone version of the GPU accelerated Gross-Pitaevskii equation solver [GPUE](https://gpue-group.github.io/) as well as the Matlab scripts and resulting data used to create the figures in the publication

-"Feshbach engine in the Thomas-Fermi regime"
+*Feshbach engine in the Thomas-Fermi regime*
-Tim Keller, Thomás Fogarty, Jing Li, and Thomas Busch Physical Review Research 2, 033335 (2020).
+Tim Keller, Thomás Fogarty, Jing Li, and Thomas Busch
+Physical Review Research **2**, 033335 (2020).

-GPUE_Ramp can be built with CMake (requires version >= 3.8) from the CMakeLists.txt file via
+GPUE_Ramp can be built with CMake (requires version >= 3.8) from the *CMakeLists.txt* file via

 	cmake .
 	make